zeevmoney/atom-node/README.md

 let atom = new IronSourceAtom(options);

 let params = {
-  table: "STREAM_NAME", //your target stream name
+  stream: "STREAM_NAME", //your target stream name
   data: JSON.stringify({name: "iron", last_name: "Source"}), //String with any data and any structure.
 }